 This is the mounting dilemma faced by our client, a long-term care insurance company with 76 thousand policyholders across all 50 states.
 When premiums they were collecting fell far below the annual claims rate, their liquid assets couldn’t support future obligations, leaving the company in what’s known as rehabilitation.
 At the same time, their assistant vice president of internal controls was retiring.

-Needing a steady and practiced hand to navigate the company’s risk assessment and audit, they recruited Phil Ballard, an RGP risk and compliance consultant, and eventually promoted him to Chief Internal Audit Officer.
+Needing a steady and practiced hand to navigate the company’s risk assessment and audit, they engaged RGP’s Risk and Compliance team and eventually promoted our consultant to Chief Internal Audit Officer.

-After two years performing risk assessments and audits for the company, his ability to keep an even keel and his eye for painstaking detail got noticed by the company’s board of directors.
+After two years performing risk assessments and audits for the company, our consultant’s ability to keep an even keel and his eye for painstaking detail got noticed by the company’s board of directors.

 Honoring Future Claims